pnp/blog/content/office-add-ins-community-call/2024-04-10/index.md

 * [Create custom functions in Excel](https://learn.microsoft.com/office/dev/add-ins/excel/custom-functions-overview)
 * [Tutorial: Share data and events between Excel custom functions and the task pane](https://learn.microsoft.com/office/dev/add-ins/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial)

-**Hi Team, We are trying to review and compile the list of Office addins from Office 365 Admin center.
-The goal is to review the addins that are being reported and then have those packaged up in Intune for better management (from an Enterprise POV).
+**Hi Team, We are trying to review and compile the list of Office Add-ins from Office 365 Admin center.
+The goal is to review the add-ins that are being reported and then have those packaged up in Intune for better management (from an Enterprise POV).
 We have combo of 64 and 86 Office architecture.
 Any inputs on best practice methods available out there to Manage Office addins will be greatly appreciated.
 Thank you.**

 Thanks for your question.
 To better help, our team would like to understand more details of your scenario.
 Would you please go  [Issues · OfficeDev/office-js (github.com)](https://github.com/officedev/office-js/issues) to submit your question there so that the team can engage with you?